tgriesser/promises-spec/README.md

 be smaller/simpler but won't hold it against you if you'd feel more comfortable using a class.
 We use a mix of classes & functions as it makes sense in the Cypress Services codebase.

-Go to ./templates/{js,ts}/{function,class} and comment out the export, and then let's begin to implement the spec
+Go to ./templates/{js,ts}/{function,class} and comment out the export line, and then let's begin to implement the spec

-Go to the

 ## Step 5:

+Run `yarn test` / `npm run test` to get started